horuslabsio/Starknet-Scaffold/docs/src/chapter_5.md

 ##  Starknet-Devnet

-Please ensure docker is successfully installed to run starknet-devnet
+It’s important to verify that Docker has been properly installed to ensure the functionality of starknet-devnet.
 ```
 npm run devnet
 ```